dmail-old/jsenv-core/cache/polyfill/readme.md

 # polyfill

-Contains a folder per set of sources used as polyfill.
+Will contain cache of sources providing missing standard features.